michael-gif/Landline-Phone-Digitiser/README.md

 ```

 ### Sending audio back to the phone
 The new code works very well, but there is a problem.
 You can dial numbers, but you can't receive audio.
 To fix this an extra circuit is needed that can superimpose AC audio signals onto the phones 12V Leg A line.
 The phone will automatically isolate this AC audio signal from Leg A and send it to the speaker in the handset allowing you to hear the audio.
+Superimposing AC onto DC means combining the two together so that you end up with the same AC but offset by the DC.

 My initial research on a circuit that can do this job led to [this article](https://masteringelectronicsdesign.com/injecting-ac-to-dc-power-supply/) which uses a capacitor and inductor to inject AC into DC.
 I didn't have any inductors so I modified the circuit to use a diode instead of an inductor.
 The new circuit was simulated in LTSpice to see if it could work:
 ![LTSpice simulation](https://github.com/michael-gif/Landline-Phone-Digitiser/blob/main/Resources/Schematics/LTSpice%20ac%20superimpose%20simulation.png)
 On the top half of the image is a graph showing the voltages at different points in the circuit.
 The bottom half is the circuit itself.
 On the graph, the green line is a PWM signal that can be produced by a microcontroller.
-The pink line is the output of the RC filter formed by R2 and C2 that only allow frequencies less than 1591Hz through, and the red line is the right side of C1 which isolates the AC component.
-This AC component is then combined with the 5V DC that is outputed from D1, and the combined voltages are sent to R1 which simulates the Vanguard as a load.
+The pink line is the output of the RC filter formed by R2 and C2 that only allows frequencies less than 1591Hz through, and the red line is the right side of C1 which isolates the AC component.
+This AC component is then combined with the 5V DC outputed from D1, and the combined voltages are sent to R1 which simulates the Vanguard as a load.

 The circuit was tested in real life on a breadboard, replacing the 5V part with the 12V from the power supply and the circuit worked just fine.
-The microcontroller was able to output a 500Hz PWM signal into the circuit, the circuit superimposed the signal onto the 12V line going into the phone and the phone was able to isolate the AC signal and send it to the speaker in the handset resulting in an audible 500Hz tone when you put the handset speaker to your ear.
+The microcontroller was able to output a 500Hz PWM signal into the circuit, the circuit superimposed the signal onto the 12V line going into the phone and the phone was able to isolate the AC signal and send it to the speaker in the handset, resulting in an audible 500Hz tone when you put the handset speaker to your ear.

-Once the AC superimposing circuit was tested, work began on writing code for the ESP32 to allow it to receive commands from a python script that acts as IVR software.
+Once the AC superimposing circuit was tested, work began on writing code for the ESP32 to allow it to receive commands from a Python script that acts as IVR software.
 IVR stands for Interactive Voice Response and is the system used for automating phone systems between businesses and customers.
 Instead of being directed to a person, a customer is directed to a robotic menu that reads out options and listens for button presses.

-Getting the phone to work with a computer requires this kind of software, so I wrote the following python script that can read the ESP32's output from the serial port, and send a sequence of frequencies back to the ESP32 which can be sent to the handset.
-This way you can dial a number, have the script detect it and play back a nice sounding sequence of tones in your ear.
+Getting the phone to work with a computer requires this kind of software, so I wrote the following Python script that can read the ESP32's output from the serial port, and send a sequence of tones back to the ESP32 which can be sent to the handset.
+This way you can dial a number, have the script detect it and play back a nice sounding sequence of tones into your ear.
 You can also dial a number and have it open a website.
 The script:
 ```python
 import serial
 import threading